Thomas-Redding/servers-for-dummies/README.md

 1. Navigate to the [Google Cloud Console](https://console.cloud.google.com) and create a "NEW PROJECT".
 2. Follow the workflow.
-3. Activate the default Cloud Storage buckets???
+3. TODO: Activate the default Cloud Storage buckets and other stuff...

 ### Install Dependencies